 Linguistically, the word “Sabbatical” finds its root in the Biblical term “Sabbath.”
 While it has a more broad application than our understanding of a weekly Sabbath, a Sabbatical is a period of time set aside for intentional rest and relaxation.
 More than simply being a vacation, you might think of a Sabbatical as a break from the normal grind for the specific purposes of refreshment and renewal.

 At Calvary316 there is no doubt our Sunday morning service is 100% dependent on our faithful volunteers.
 Every aspect to making Sunday morning a unique and special experience requires the sacrifice of both time and energy from our members.
-Knowing that over the course of a 52-week year this can become a grind, we have decided to set aside Sunday, June 16th & Sunday, July 7th as a church-wide Sabbatical.
+Knowing that over the course of a 52-week year this can become a grind, we have decided to set aside Sunday, July 6th as a church-wide Sabbatical.
 Whether you utilize this weekend as an opportunity to schedule a family vacation or simply choose to relax at home, we hope you enjoy the break and come back the following Sunday renewed and refreshed.

 Free Coffee & Cereal Every Sunday: